Q&A: What kind of choice will students have in this year’s Leaving Cert?

 The Teachers’ Union of Ireland (TUI), for example, has said it will facilitate the return of Leaving Cert students from February 22nd onwards, but a full reopening will need ASTI support.

-When is there likely to be a formal announcement of the Leaving Cert plans?
+When is there likely to be a formal announcement on the Leaving Cert plans?

 Minister Norma Foley was due to brief Ministers on latest developments on the format of the exams at a meeting of the Cabinet committee on education on Wednesday afternoon.
 This is attended by the Taoiseach and a number of other Ministers.